 This will require you to forge some new neurological pathways, so give yourself some reminders.
 Write “Let go!” on a few sticky notes.
 Put them all over the place – your steering wheel, your computer screen, above your kitchen sink.

-And maybe, just maybe, this process of unraveling physical tension will free you to let go of other things you’re unnecessarily holding on to.sign up for once-a-month email updates here!
+And maybe, just maybe, this process of unraveling physical tension will free you to let go of other things you’re unnecessarily holding on to.sign up for email updates here!